microsoft/Dynamics365FO-AppChecker/install-basex.md

 To extract Java Server JRE binaries from the archive, run the following Windows PowerShell commands.

-> [!NOTE]
-> You must modify these commands so that they reflect the version of the Server JRE archive that you downloaded.
+**Note**: You must modify these commands so that they reflect the version of the Server JRE archive that you downloaded.
 In the commands that are shown here, both 7za.exe and the archive are in the current working directory.

 ```powershell
 .\7za.exe x .\server-jre-8u202-windows-x64.tar.gz # decompresses to current working directory